Simona Koß: Career in state politics

 Koß was a member of the Brandenburg state parliament for the first time in 2014 until 2019, having won the direct mandate in the Märkisch-Oderland IV state parliamentary constituency in the 2014 Brandenburg state election.
 She initially failed to re-enter the state parliament in the 2019 Brandenburg state election, but succeeded Ortwin Baier in the state parliament on 1 September 2021.

-Member of the German Parliament, 2021–present
+Member of the German Parliament, 2021–2025

 On 26 September 2020, Koß was elected at an SPD members' meeting as a Bundestag candidate for the Bundestag constituency Märkisch-Oderland - Barnim II.
 She was able to win this constituency directly in the 2021 Bundestag election and thus entered the Bundestag.
 In the course of this, she resigned her state parliament mandate.
 Sascha Philipp succeeded her in the state parliament.

-In parliament, Ko has since been serving as a full member of the Committee on the Interior and Home Affairs and the Committee on Culture and Media in the Bundestag.
+In parliament, Koß has since been serving as a full member of the Committee on the Interior and Home Affairs and the Committee on Culture and Media in the Bundestag.
 She is also a deputy member of the Health Committee.

+In February 2025, Koß lost her seat in Bundestag.